Mich21050/mich21050.github.io/_drafts/amazon-echo-hacking.md

 If thats the case congrats! :)

 If you want to make your life  easy just use my rootEcho.sh script (you only need to change the active partition).
-The other option is to enter the commands per hand:
+The other option is to enter the commands per hand as described below:
 ```shell
 #list all mmc partitions
 mmc dev l